Can Tier 2 Dependant Visa Holders Study in the UK?

 As Tier 2 dependant visa holders will be subject to immigration control, they may not qualify as a home student.
 Another option to be classed as a home student, and hence pay the lower domestic fee rate, is the long-residence route – meaning they must have been in the UK for seven years, be ordinarily resident in the UK now and for the past three years, and that three year period cannot have been “wholly or mainly for the purpose of receiving full-time education”.

 Given that university fees for international students can be as high as £18,000 per year, there is much to be gained from paying only home student fees where it is possible to do so.
 This is also a complex and heavily regulated area that can be difficult to navigate.
-If you are a Tier 2 dependant visa holder and would like to study, and are unsure if you should pay full overseas rates, or home student rates, speak to immigration Solicitors.
+If you are a Tier 2 dependant visa holder and would like to study, and are unsure if you should pay full overseas rates, or home student rates, speak to an experienced immigration solicitor.
 Doing so may save you tens of thousands of pounds, and may make the difference between being able to study or not.

 In any event, it is advisable not to sign an agreement with a learning establishment agreeing to pay overseas rates, and only to do so if you have explored all possible options and are able to commit financially to making the required payments.